How to Install Docker on Debian 12, 11, or 10

 docker rm abcdefg

 It’s crucial to note that deleting a container discards any modifications made.
-To retain changes, you must create a new image from the modified container using the ‘docker commit’ command.
+You must create a new image from the modified container using the ‘docker commit’ command to retain changes.

 Retaining Container Changes using docker commit